OleksandrBlack/coredns-safecoin/README.md

 ## DNS configuration

-Let's say you want to configure seeders for the Zcash mainnet and testnet under the domain `dnsseed.example.com`.
+Let's say you want to configure seeders for the Safecoin mainnet and testnet under the domain `dnsseed.example.com`.
 Then you would add an `NS` record for the subdomain `dnsseed` under your `example.com` configuration pointing to the address where you've deployed the seeder.
 The seeder will automatically respond to any subdomains as configured, so if your Corefile looks like [the default](coredns/Corefile) you'll end up with `mainnet.dnsseed.example.com` and `testnet.dnsseed.example.com`.